Swanbourne - Mount Claremont

 Population growth drivers in Swanbourne - Mount Claremont are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Swanbourne - Mount Claremont's population is approximately 10,518 as of November 2025.
-This figure represents an increase of 906 people since the 2021 Census, which reported a population of 9,612.
-The growth is inferred from the estimated resident population of 10,500 in June 2024 and an additional 17 validated new addresses since the Census date.
-This results in a population density ratio of 899 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-The area's 9.4% growth since the 2021 census exceeds the national average of 8.9%, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 79.9% of overall population gains during recent periods, driving this growth.
+Based on AreaSearch's analysis, Swanbourne - Mount Claremont's population is around 10,540 as of Feb 2026.
+This reflects an increase of 928 people (9.7%) since the 2021 Census, which reported a population of 9,612 people.
+The change is inferred from the estimated resident population of 10,500 from the ABS as of June 2024 and an additional 17 validated new addresses since the Census date.
+This population level equates to a density ratio of 900 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Over the past decade, Swanbourne - Mount Claremont has demonstrated resilient growth patterns with a 1.6% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 79.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected.
-By 2041, the area is projected to grow by 1,335 persons, reflecting an overall increase of 12.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, an above-median population growth of statistical areas across the nation is projected, with the area expected to grow by 1,335 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 12.3% in total over the 17 years.

 Frequently Asked Questions - Population